 At Kettering Health, we use the most innovative diagnostic tools available to evaluate neurologic conditions.
 The results help our experts build the right treatment plan for your unique needs.

 Why Choose Us for Brain and Spine Diagnostic Testing?

 Highlights of our program include the following:

 - Best-in-class tools: We consistently bring state-of-the-art diagnostic technology to the region.
-Kettering Medical Center (will be Kettering Health Main Campus) is one of a few facilities in the nation offering methionine PET scans (MET-PET).
+Kettering Health Main Campus (formerly Kettering Medical Center) is one of a few facilities in the nation offering methionine PET scans (MET-PET).
 This technique helps us diagnose brain tumors earlier than other methods, so you can receive treatment as soon as possible.